PhoenixWhitebrow/epochreadable/README.md

 ### epochreadable

-This plugin provides a simple way of converting an epoch millisecond time into UTC and localtime It allows for copying the result into the clipboard
+This plugin provides a simple way of converting an epoch millisecond or second time into UTC and localtime It allows for copying the result into the clipboard